The laptop is used with more and more frequency in college classrooms, but what about the classic notebook? Is typing better than writing by hand?

-Though there are pros and cons to each method, studies lean towards recommending notebooks over laptops.
+Though there are pros and cons to each method, studies lean towards recommending a notebook over a laptop.
 Mueller and Oppenheimer took a comprehensive look at three separate studies, to test which was better.
-Their results suggested that students who took notes by hand performed better on conceptual tests, have an increased academic performance, and process the information more deeply than their laptop note-taking counterparts.
+Their results suggested that students who took notes by hand in a notebook performed better on conceptual tests, have increased academic performance, and process the information more deeply than their laptop note-taking counterparts.

 So if we had to suggest one form over the other, we’ll side with the scientists and professors: Take hand-written notes in a notebook.